Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Numerical Evaluation

 \subsection{Setup and Workflow}

-We implement the BB code in Stim~\cite{Gidney2021stimfaststabilizer} using the LDPCv1 package~\cite{Roffe_LDPC_Python_tools_2022, PhysRevResearch.2.043423}, initialize all data and measurement qubits, extract a number of measurement cycles equal to the code distance, and then measure the data qubits to determine the states of the logical $Z$ syndromes.
+\textbf{Experimental Setup.} We initialize all data and check qubits, perform syndrome measurement cycles equal to the code distance, and measure the data qubits to obtain logical $Z$ syndromes.
 In our evaluation, we focus only on the $Z$ side, which is sufficient to demonstrate the decoder's performance.

-We assume a circuit-level noise model.
-Specifically, we set a uniform physical error rate $p$: \begin{itemize} \item The check qubits can experience initialization errors with probability $p$. \item The check qubits can also suffer measurement errors with probability $p$. \item The data qubits can suffer idle errors with probability $p$. \item For each CNOT gate, one of the 15 non-identity two-qubit Pauli errors is applied with probability $p/15$. \end{itemize}
+We assume a circuit-level noise model with uniform physical error rate $p$: \begin{itemize} \item The check qubits can experience initialization errors with probability $p$. \item The check qubits can also suffer measurement errors with probability $p$. \item The data qubits can suffer idle errors with probability $p$, where for each idling gate, one of the non-identity single-qubit Pauli errors is applied with probability $p/3$. \item For each CNOT gate, one of the 15 non-identity two-qubit Pauli errors is applied with probability $p/15$. \end{itemize}

-We configure the BP decoder using the min-sum update rule.
-Another important parameter is the maximum number of BP iterations, which requires careful consideration.
-In the following evaluation, we test at physical error rates of $0.05\%$, $0.1\%$, $0.2\%$, $0.3\%$, $0.45\%$, and $0.6\%$.
-To configure the maximum number of BP iterations, we analyze its convergence behavior.
-As shown in Figure~\ref{fig:Logical_Iteration}, at a physical error rate of $0.6\%$, the logical error rate becomes stable once the number of iterations reaches approximately 5,000.
-We therefore set the maximum iteration count to 5,000 for $p=0.6\%$.
-For lower physical error rates, fewer iterations are sufficient.
-Accordingly, we set the maximum iteration counts for $p =0.05\%$, \allowbreak $0.1\%$, \allowbreak $0.2\%$, \allowbreak $0.3\%$, and $0.45\%$ to 100, 300, 500, 1,000, and 3,000, respectively.
-This trade-off ensures that BP decoding does not take excessively long while keeping the logical error rate acceptably low.
+\textbf{Evaluation Workflow.} The overall procedure is shown in Figure \ref{fig:Evaluation}.
+For each sample, we generate a noisy QLDPC syndrome extraction circuit and record its output, which we refer to as the raw syndrome.